rgyoung6/DBTCShinyTutorial/README.md

 This repository contains the files and instructions to use the DBTCShiny package [rgyoung6/DBTCShiny](https://github.com/rgyoung6/DBTCShiny).
 The DBTC functions have four main outcomes...

   - [Fastq](https://en.wikipedia.org/wiki/FASTQ_format) file processing using Dada in R
-  - Using the Basic Local Alignment Search Tool ([BLAST](https://en.wikipedia.org/wiki/BLAST_(biotechnology))) amplicon sequence variants ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) can be searched against local NCBI or custom libraries
+  - Using the Basic Local Alignment Search Tool ([BLAST](https://en.wikipedia.org/wiki/BLAST_(biotechnology))) amplicon sequence variants ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) can be searched against local NCBI or custom sequence databases
   - Assign taxa to the unique reads using NCBI taxon database through taxa names and/or taxaID's
-  - Condense the resulting ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) taxonomic assignment tables to unique taxa with the ability to combine datasets (using different sequence libraries for the same reads, or results from the same samples for different molecular regions) into a combined results table
+  - Condense the resulting ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) taxonomic assignment tables to unique taxa with the ability to combine datasets (using different sequence databases for the same reads, or results from the same samples for different molecular regions) into a combined results table

 Before using these files and working through this tutorial please install the [DBTCShiny](https://github.com/rgyoung6/DBTCShiny) package.